w5s/std/apps/website/docs/manual/0-basics/int.md

 :::tip

-### Prefer `Int` when type safety is more important that performance
+### Prefer `Int` for type safety expect when performance are critical

-- `Int` functions are designed to perform integer operations in a type safe way and represent explicitely all possible errors (parsing errors, division by zero, etc)
+- `Int` functions are designed to perform integer operations in a type safe way and represent explicitly all possible errors (parsing errors, division by zero, etc)
-- `Int` functions will never have better performance than inline regular number operation
+- `Int` functions will never have better performance than inline regular `number` operation

 :::

 ## FAQ